lorforlinux/docs.beagleboard.io/books/pru-cookbook/05blocks/blocks.rst

 .. tip::

-  You can read more about instrinsics in section 5.11 of the (`PRU Optimizing C/C++ Compiler, v2.2, User's Guide <http://www.ti.com/lit/ug/spruhv7b/spruhv7b.pdf>`_.)
+  You can read more about intrinsics in section 5.11 of the (`PRU Optimizing C/C++ Compiler, v2.2, User's Guide <http://www.ti.com/lit/ug/spruhv7b/spruhv7b.pdf>`_.)